Dot32Dev/dot32.dev-v6/tutorials/auto-tilling.md

 ![auto tilling thumbnail](/tutorials/autotilling.gif)

-The First step is to assign each tile a number to define it's state.
-Once done, you can then assign each individule direction from the tile to a binary number.
+Each tile must keep a number, we will call this the tiles "state".
+Every possible combination of connected tiles will influence the tiles state in a predictible fasion, to be read later in rendering.

+Give each face of a tile a "binary number" as such:

 ![auto tilling image](/tutorials/binary.svg)

 For every tile, loop over the neighbouring tiles and check to see whether they are occupied.
 If they are, add that direction's corrosponding binary number to the tile's state value.
-This creates a unique identifying number for every possible state a tile could be in.
+This creates a unique identifying number for every possible state a tile could be in!

 ```lua
 tile.state = 0